-The comparisons between the IR and non-IR thermoforming lines were undertaken using identical tools, products and cycle times.
+The comparisons between the Ceramicx optimised IR system and the existing IR thermoforming lines were undertaken using identical tools, products and cycle times.
 Both LINPAC lines manufacture the same EPS packaging products for the food service industries.

-Under test, the IR heating systems showed a decrease in the average power drawn from 56.16 kW to 32.85 kW, representing a 41.6% reduction in energy.
+Under test, the Ceramicx IR heating systems showed a decrease in the average power drawn from 56.16 kW to 32.85 kW, representing a 41.6% reduction in energy.
 Figures were also taken that showed a direct comparison between the two oven systems.
 With the machine base loads removed, the Ceramicx IR-based system then showed a measured energy saving of 45.8%.